 - When completing a task on a computer it is a student's responsibility to make sure there is more than one copy in case there is a problem accessing the task or print the task off before the due date.
-Tasks must be submitted by the date and time indicated on the assessment task notification, via the platform indicated. - Technology and/or computer equipment failure may not be valid grounds for misadventure involving the late submission of tasks. - Moodle is Cecil Hills High School's virtual learning environment allowing students to access work, collaborate and gain feedback from teachers.
-Students may also be asked to use Microsoft Teams and Google Classroom. - Turnitin is a program integrated into our Moodle site which analyses student writing in all subjects.
-It allows students to guard against accidental malpractice.
-This displays plagiarism and identifies areas where students need to be writing information in their own words, leading to increased subject content knowledge, and writing skills.
-Any written component of student's assessment should be submitted through Turnitin by the due date and time specified on the assessment notification.
+Tasks must be submitted by the date and time indicated on the assessment task notification, via the platform indicated. - Technology and/or computer equipment failure may not be valid grounds for misadventure involving the late submission of tasks. - Google classroom is Cecil Hills High School's virtual learning environment allowing students to access work, collaborate and gain feedback from teachers.
+The school uses a range of plagiarism detectors to guard against accidental or intentional malpractice.